hhovhann/stripe-integration/README.md

 [Accept payments with Stripe Checkout](https://github.com/stripe-samples/checkout-one-time-payments) [Accept an Apple Pay payment with Stripe.js](https://www.youtube.com/watch?v=5KcdQboA7Gc) [Live Coding #1: Stripe payment integration - By @MarcoCodes](https://www.youtube.com/watch?v=BIDNKRluql4)

+### Troubleshooting
+* Apple Pay -  when testing web be sure that you have added your card to Apple Wallet [Set up Apple Pay](https://support.apple.com/en-us/HT204506)
+* Google Pay -  when testing web be sure that you have added your card to Google Wallet [Add a debit or credit card](https://support.google.com/wallet/answer/12058983?hl=en)